celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

   * Custom URL and path
   * Maintaining config for itself and clickhouse

-Overall, it is not user-friendly alternative to known projects, even thought it still does not require running Otel Collector and absorbs both tracing and metrics.
+Overall, it is not user-friendly alternative to known projects, even though it still does not require running Otel Collector and absorbs both tracing and metrics.

 ## Further Readings